 Transactions denominated in foreign currencies are translated into the functional currency of the Credit Union at exchange rates prevailing at the transaction dates (spot exchange rates).
 Monetary assets and liabilities are retranslated at the exchange rates at the consolidated statement of financial position date.
-Exchange gains and losses on translation or settlement are recognized in profit or loss for the current period.
+Exchange gains and losses on translation or settlement are recognized in income for the current period.

 Non-monetary items that are measured at historical cost are translated using the exchange rates at the date of the initial transaction and are not subsequently restated.
-Translation gains and losses are included in profit or loss.
+Translation gains and losses are included in income.